microsoft/AzureTRE/docs/tre-templates/shared-services/nexus.md

 code --install-extension {publisher}-{extension}-{version}.vsix
 ```

-The extensions which are  available to users can be restricred by configuring content selectors using the package `path` via the SonatypeNexus RM web interface.
+The extensions which are  available to users can be restricted by configuring content selectors using the package `path` via the SonatypeNexus RM web interface.